quantum-sec/package-log-analytics/README.md

 # package-acr

-This repository contains modules for deploying and managing Azure Container Registry (ACR) resources that are shared across other modules or instances.
+This repository contains modules for deploying and managing Azure Log Analytics Workspace that are shared across other modules or instances.

 ## Using a Terraform Module